 The Penghu Islands were historically an important strategic position for trade and military defense in the area.
 The Dutch, French, and Japanese all led campaigns against these islands.
 The Dutch first invaded Penghu in 1622, but soon after retreated to Anping after a treaty was made with the Ming Dynasty.

 Konxinga later took control of Penghu and Taiwan after defeating the Dutch in 1661, Later, Kongxinga's kingdom fell to the Qing Dynasty.

-In 1885 during the Sino-French war for control of Vietnam, the French sent as fleet to Taiwan, but failed to take the island.
+In 1885 during the Sino-French war for control of Vietnam, the French sent a fleet to Taiwan but failed to take the island.
 Later they attacked the Penghu Islands and occupied them for a short time, before retreating to Vietnam due to the Treaty of Tianjin.

 After Japan took control of Korea in 1894, they also attacked and occupied Penghu in 1895, after which the Qing Dynasty ceded the islands to them.

-After World War II, the islands were given to the ROC government, who retreated to Taiwan after the Chinese Civil war and still control the islands today under a free democratic government.
+After World War II, the islands were given to the ROC government, which retreated to Taiwan after the Chinese Civil War and still controls the islands today under a free democratic government.